iswunistuttgart/document-templates/README.md

 ### Bibliography

-Right from the start, bibliography can be included as known from all other classes e.g., koma.
-You may also choose to use biblatex for managing your bibliography.
-If you want to do so, provide the `biblatex` option to the documentclass.
-Following that, include your bib file in the preamble using `\addbibresource{literature.bib}` and towards the end of your document, `\printbibliography` to output the bibliography.
+Right from the start, bibliography can be included via `biblatex` as known from all other classes e.g., koma.
+Include your bib file in the preamble using `\addbibresource{literature.bib}` and towards the end of your document, `\printbibliography` to output the bibliography.
+The style is already loaded in the respective class.

 ### Mathematics-heavy Thesis